LynchJosh/Ufo_Javascript/README.md

 ##	Summary:
 The one drawback I see right off the bat is there is no range for the dates filter.
-Having a range could be crucial to find a pattern in reports between neighbouring towns.
+Having a range could be crucial to find a pattern in reports between neighbouring cities.

 The First recommendation - Having a filter that could count how many ufo sightings per city